-We established IBM's first voluntary environmental goal to recycle nonhazardous waste streams in 1988.
+We established our first voluntary goal to recycle nonhazardous waste streams in 1988.
 The goal has since evolved on two fronts.
 The first expanded on the traditional dry waste streams to include nonhazardous chemical waste and end-of-life IT equipment from our own operations, as well as IBM-owned equipment that is returned by external customers at the end of a lease.
-The second expansion was made to include nonhazardous waste generated by IBM at our leased locations, meeting designated criteria.
+The second expansion was made to include nonhazardous waste generated by IBM at leased locations meeting designated criteria.

-Our voluntary environmental goal is to send an average of 75 percent of the nonhazardous waste generated at locations managed by IBM to be recycled.
-In 2013, 86 percent of the nonhazardous waste generated by IBM worldwide was sent to be recycled.
+Our voluntary environmental goal is to send an average of 75 percent by weight of the nonhazardous waste generated at locations managed by IBM to be recycled.
+In 2015, we sent 85 percent of the nonhazardous waste generated by IBM worldwide to be recycled.

-Treatment methods that were credited toward the waste recycling target included: recycle, reuse, energy recovery, composting, reclamation, fuel blending, and land farming.
-Treatment methods that result in a non-beneficial use and that are not credited toward the recycling target included incineration, landfilling, and treatments such as aqueous treatment, biodegradation of organics, filtration, neutralization and stabilization.
+Treatment methods that are credited toward the waste recycling target included: reuse, recycle, energy recovery, composting, reclamation and land farming.
+Treatment methods that result in a non-beneficial use and that are not credited toward our recycling target included incineration, landfilling, and treatments such as aqueous treatment, biodegradation of organics, filtration, neutralization and stabilization.

 In 2015, our worldwide operations generated approximately 53,000 metric tons of nonhazardous waste, a decrease of 54,000 metric tons from 2014.
 This significant reduction was largely due to a decrease in the generation of construction debris from construction projects as compared to 2014.
 In addition, the divestiture of IBM's semiconductor manufacturing operations in July 2015 resulted in further decreases in nonhazardous waste generation.
 Excluding construction debris and wastes associated with divested semiconductor manufacturing operations, IBM would have seen a reduction of 5,000 metric tons of nonhazardous waste generation in 2015.